chriseldredge/Klondike/src/Klondike.SelfHost/README.md

 ```

 *N.B.*: Make sure to use the correct version of mono-service.exe.
 The one on your system path may be outdated.

+*N.B.*: Also make sure that Klondike's `bin` directory is used as the working directory when using `mono-service`.